 If you are an online retailer or your webpage has regular updates you want to inform customers about, there are several reasons you should use XML emailing:

-- Email campaign automation facilitates a great part of your daily work.
-Once you create an email template with XML, set up the number of items you want to display in an email campaign and schedule sending frequency – emails will be sent automatically and regularly, and you will be able to focus more on campaign results and optimization.
+- Email campaign facilitates a great part of your daily work.
+Once you create an XML email template, set up the number of items you want to display in an email campaign and send them manually or use them as part of drip campaign automation flow – emails will be sent automatically, and you will be able to focus more on campaign results and optimization.